The Importance of Sleeping Well

 I appreciate quality mattresses more and more as we live in rental properties and hotels while traveling.
 If I have a bad mattress, I get back pain that disrupts the quality of my sleep.

-Data summarized in the book Why We Sleep shows that brain activity while sleeping after a couple drinks matches that of an unconscious brain, not a sleeping brain.
+Data summarized in the book Why We Sleep shows that brain activity while sleeping after a couple of drinks matches that of an unconscious brain, not a sleeping brain.
 That’s not good, because you’re not capitalizing on the benefits of sleep.

 I have tracked and gathered data on my sleep numerous times.
 The data and how I feel the next day are precise.
 Alcohol significantly reduces the quality of my sleep.
-Dehydration is also terrible for sleep quality, as we learned in our drinking a gallon of water a day results.

-This is the second most important consideration when your goal is to sleep well.
+Another massively important consideration when your goal is to sleep well.

 Avoid all screens.
 The blue light that screens emit suppresses our melatonin production, the hormone we need to induce sleep.

 Treat the bedroom as a sleep sanctuary.
 Nothing else.
-No TV, no phones, no computers, and nothing work related.
+No TV, no phones, no computers, and nothing work-related.
+Your sanctuary should have the above sleep products to ensure a quiet, dark, and comfortable night’s rest.

-A sleep sanctuary needs to be the right temperature.
+A sleep sanctuary needs to be at the right temperature.
 If your bedroom is too hot, you won’t sleep well.
 The recommended temperature is 67 degrees Fahrenheit.

 Limit caffeine intake and don’t be caffeinated too late in the day.
 Everyone is different, but I never have coffee after 2:00 PM.

-To cut back on the caffeine to improve your sleep, drink more water, and take power naps.
+To cut back on the caffeine to improve your sleep, drink more water and take power naps.
 You’ll find that this is much more effective.
 If you’re drinking more than a cup a day, it’s a good idea to experiment with cutting back.

-For help, we quit coffee cold turkey and share our hour by hour experimental results in this article, ‘Caffeine Withdrawal Timeline.’
+For help, we quit coffee cold turkey and share our hour-by-hour experimental results in this article, ‘Caffeine Withdrawal Timeline.’

 Then, when you wake up in the morning, journal about how you feel about your sleep.
-Did you fall asleep quickly or lay in bed for 30-minutes?
+Did you fall asleep quickly or lay in bed for 30 minutes?
 Do you feel rested or drowsy?

+We love data, so we track our sleep with various apps.
 You can do this with your phone, but if you have a wearable, like the Apple Watch, the data is better.
-Pillow is our favorite app.
+Pillow is our favorite app and by far the most accurate.

 30-Day Weight Loss Challenge